shelby-hagstrom/Google-Data-Analytics-Capstone/README.md

 * Number of rides per month by rider type
 * Average duration per month by rider type

-Each of these visualizations can be found in the files I have attached to this project.
+Visualizations can be found in the md file and the figure-gfm folder of this project.

 ## Act